ljcphillips/CV/README.md

 ## Lorraine Phillips

 I am a hardworking software developer with a background in project management.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+I have been managing tech projects in both startups and established businesses over the last few years and in the last year I have dedicated time to learning how to code so I can contribute to the actual software development required for projects in the future.
+I would love to work in a role where I could use and develop my new software development skills as well as my project management ones.

 ## Skills

-#### This Skill
+#### Communication

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.